mstow597/unicon-lsp/README.md

 ### Working with the Extension Development Host

-> After launching the extension development host using the steps above, you should see a vs code window similar to that in figure 3.
+- After launching the extension development host using the steps above, you should see a vs code window similar to that in figure 3. <br />
-> We have configured our client to trace the communication between server and client.
-This can be found in the package.json file in the root directory of our project (under "contributes" property).
-To access these logs, we must have a vs code integrated terminal window open.
-The terminal appears at the bottom of your vs code window by default.  navigate to the output
+- We have configured our client to trace the communication between server and client.
+This can be found in the package.json file in the root directory of our project (under "contributes" property). <br />
+- To access the trace logs, we must have a vs code integrated terminal window open.
+The terminal appears at the bottom of your vs code window by default and is shown in figure 4 (below).
+If you do not see this window, use the shortcut:  ``ctrl + shift + ` `` or

 <br />